Young Bristol

 It is a registered charity Number: 301681 and the local county organisation of the Boys and Girls Club National Association.
-The headquarters is in the old fitre station, which is part of the same complex as the Central Police Station, a Grade II listed building in Silver Street.
+The headquarters was the old fire station, which is part of the same complex as the Central Police Station, a Grade II listed building in Silver Street.
+However the charity has since moved its headquarters to BS14 Youth Centre.

 In March 2018, Young Bristol was shortlisted as a finalist in the local apprenticeship of the Year awards.
 In April 2018, Young Bristol announced that Jonathan Webb was taking over as the president of the organisation.
 In 2020, Young Bristol was awarded, The Queen’s Award for Voluntary Service, the highest award a voluntary group can receive in the UK.